-Compensation of Ms. Lesia Burianyk, Interim Chief Financial Officer
+Compensation of Ms. Lesia Burianyk, Former Interim Chief Financial Officer

-On October 1, 2020, the Company and Ms. Burianyk entered into a management services agreement in respect of Ms. Burianyk's services as Chief Financial Officer, which was amended in June 2021 in connection with her resignation as Chief Financial Officer on June 23, 2021 and amended January 1, 2023 in connection with her appointment as Interim Chief Financial Officer on January 1, 2023 (the "Burianyk Agreement").
-Pursuant to the Burianyk Agreement, Ms. Burianyk is entitled to a base salary of \$156,000 and eligible for equity-based compensation.
+On October 1, 2020, the Company and Ms. Burianyk entered into a management services agreement in respect of Ms. Burianyk's services as Chief Financial Officer, which was amended in June 2021 in connection with her resignation as Chief Financial Officer on June 23, 2021, amended January 1, 2023 in connection with her appointment as Interim Chief Financial Officer on January 1, 2023 and amended May 30, 2023 in connection with her resignation as Interim Chief Financial Officer on June 19, 2023 and appointment as Finance Director (the "Burianyk Agreement").
+Pursuant to the Burianyk Agreement, Ms. Burianyk is entitled to a base salary of \$96,000 and eligible for equity-based compensation.

-Ms. Burianyk may terminate the Burianyk Agreement by delivery of 3 months' prior written notice of termination to the Company, in which event the Company may then elect to terminate the Burianyk Agreement at any time prior to the expiry of the 3-month notice period without further compensation.
+Ms. Burianyk may terminate the Burianyk Agreement by delivery of 3 months prior written notice of termination to the Company, in which event the Company may then elect to terminate the Burianyk Agreement at any time prior to the expiry of the 3-month notice period without further compensation.
 The Company is entitled to terminate the Burianyk Agreement without cause by paying the sum of (a) Ms. Burianyk's salary plus (b) one-twelfth of her salary for each full year in which Ms. Burianyk provided services, due on or before the 10th business day following the date of termination stipulated in the notice.
 In addition, subject to compliance with applicable securities regulations and CSE policies, the Company will permit any vested options to purchase Common Shares to be exercisable for the earlier of 6 months after termination, or the expiry of their original term.
 The Company may terminate the Burianyk Agreement for cause without any payment in lieu of notice.